GLIMS-RGI/rgitools/docs/dems.rst

 ------------

 Unfortunately, **there is no gap-free, global DEM available to date**.
-For most regions several data sources are available, each with different aquisition dates and data quality issues.
+For most regions several data sources are available, each with various acquisition dates and data quality issues.
 As of today (Jan 08 2020), the data sources supported by OGGM/rgitools are:

 - the `Shuttle Radar Topography Mission`_ (SRTM) 90m Digital Elevation Database v4.1